zzhu33/scSplitter/README.md

 ![example output](output_fastq.PNG)

-Note that there are four directories in the output, each with a different sample index and contains close to 100 cells.
+Note that there are four directories in the output (Fig.2, left), each with a different sample index and contains close to 100 cells (Fig.2, right).
 However, the [summary](http://cf.10xgenomics.com/samples/cell-exp/1.2.0/hgmm_100/hgmm_100_web_summary.html) provided by 10x Genomics indicates that there should be only ~100 valid cells present in the data.

 A closer examination of the results would reveal that results from each sample appear to have nearly identical sets of cell barcodes.
 In this case, it can be useful to use the `--ig` option to check if the different sample indeces are truly what they seem:
 ```